Table of Contents Show

 1.1 Cleanser:

 Cleansers are the gentlest facial cleansers available in the world.
 While they do the job of cleansing your face, they aim to keep the moisture of your face intact.
-They, of course, remove dirt, but in doing so, they also hydrate your skin so that you don’t feel dryness in your skin.
+Of course, they remove dirt, but in doing so, they also hydrate your skin so that you don’t feel dryness.

 The texture of a cleanser is always thick compared to a face wash.
 The usual textures of facial cleansers are milky, creamy, gel, or even water, which by using does not strip away the natural oil in your face, therefore, keeping the skin smooth and hydrated.